Tradescantia: Cultivars

+The International Society for Horticultural Science appointed Tradescantia Hub as an International Cultivar Registration Authority (ICRA) for Tradescantia in 2022.
+As an ICR authority, the Hub is responsible for recording and maintaining a checklist of the correct names for all cultivars in the genus.

 Weeds

 Due to its ready propagation from stem fragments and its domination of the ground layer in many forest environments, T. fluminensis has become a major environmental weed in Australia, New Zealand and the southern United States.
 Other species considered invasive weeds in certain places include T. pallida, T. spathacea, and T. zebrina.

 Toxicity

 Some members of the genus Tradescantia may cause allergic reactions in pets (especially cats and dogs) characterised by red, itchy skin.
 Notable culprits include T. albiflora (scurvy weed), T. spathacea (Moses in the cradle), and T. pallida (purple heart).

 Uses

 Native Americans used T. virginiana to treat a number of conditions, including stomachache.
 It was also used as a food source.
 The cells of the stamen hairs of some Tradescantia are colored blue, but when exposed to sources of ionizing radiation such as gamma rays or pollutants like sulphur dioxide from industries, the cells mutate and change color to pink; they are one of the few tissues known to serve as an effective bioassay for ambient radiation levels.